Complex care in Ashton-under-Lyne

 Cedar Unit

-Has co-occurring conditions including diabetes, dysphagia, epilepsy, or respiratory conditions
+Has co-occurring physical health needs, including diabetes, dysphagia, or epilepsy

-May have a history of substance use disorder
+May have a history of alcohol or other substance misuse

 Maple Unit (male-only)

-May have a history of substance use disorder
+May have a history of alcohol or other substance misuse

 Join our team and make a difference at Acer Mews